 Pictured: Handel's Messiah at the Washington National Cathedral

-The Washington National Cathedral hosts a moving version of Handel’s Messiah, featuring a Baroque-period orchestra with the Cathedral’s combined boy, girl and men’s choirs, with guest soloists Gillian Keith, soprano; Rufus Müller, tenor; and Nathan Berg, bass.
+The Washington National Cathedral hosts a moving version of Handel’s Messiah, featuring a Baroque-period orchestra with the Cathedral’s combined boy, girl and men’s choirs, with guest soloists Laura Choi Stuart, soprano; Rufus Müller, tenor; and Jesse Blumberg, bass.
 This year you can see the performace Dec.
-5-7.
-The Cathedral hosts a number of other Christmas-themed events each year, including a Christmas Pageant and the Bethlehem Prayer Service.
+5-6, followed by the Joy of Christmas on Dec.
+12-13 and The Twelve Days Of Christmas on Dec.
+20.

 Pictured: Deck the halls at Tudor Place Historic House & Garden

-Built in 1816 for Martha Washington’s granddaughter, Tudor Place Historic House & Garden in Georgetown today is a public house museum.
-During the holidays, they decks the halls and open their doors for special tours, wreath-making workshops, a Nutcracker story and dance class for the kids, and a holiday-themed “Tudor Night” featuring spiced ginger punch for the adults!
+Built in 1816 for Martha Washington’s granddaughter, Tudor Place Historic House & Garden in Georgetown is a public house museum.
+During the holidays, they deck the halls and open their doors for special tours, wreath-making workshops, a Nutcracker story and dance class for the kids, and a holiday-themed “Tudor Night” featuring seasonal libations for the adults!
 The special holiday events take place from Dec.
-2-23.
+5-20.

 Pictured: Basilica of the National Shrine of the Immaculate Conception at Christmas